mmark-md/mmark-cli/README.md

 * Replace `'` with left single quote `‘` when previous character was a space character, otherwise replace it with right single quote `’` aka apostrophe

-For example (not sure this is the correct punctuation to use here, but it demonstrates the effect):
+For example (not sure if this is the correct punctuation to use here, but it demonstrates the effect):

 ```